EmblemPrograms/scholars-drill/docs/PRD.md

 1. **Decisions needed from product** — B5 tier definition, Open Items #11 (name), #12 (Quiz360Pro overlap), #13 (backend ownership), and the §22 streak definition.
 2. **Decisions needed from backend** — B1 registration shape, B2 role namespacing, B3 question schema and which model wins, and 2.2 (a) vs (b) for practice sessions.
 3. **Fix immediately** — B6, the CORS allowlist.
 It costs one line and unblocks all local work.
-4. **Then** — data model and API contract for §2.4, reviewed against this document before any ScholarDrill UI is written.
+4. **Then** — data model and API contract for §2.4, reviewed against this document before any Scholars Drill UI is written.

-Nothing in the ScholarDrill client should be built against an endpoint that does not yet exist.
+Nothing in the Scholars Drill client should be built against an endpoint that does not yet exist.
 Where a v1 feature depends on one, the contract is agreed first and mocked behind the shared API client.

 ---